OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • There is no charge to sign up for the Automatic Payment Plan.

-• To set up ACH click here, then click on ‘Manage Account.’
+• To set up ACH, visit the Board of Public Utilities’ Customer Self-Service (CSS) at www.BPU.com, then click on ‘Manage Account.’
 Once there, register for access and log in.
-After logging in, go to Payment – Automatic Payments at the top of the page.
+After login, go to Payment – Automatic Payments at the top of the page.

 • What is the average BPU billing cycle?